marcwieland95/documentation/hook.md

 #### Method name

-To reference class method pass an array where first element is class instance and second is a method name.
+To reference a class method pass an array where the first element is a class instance and the second is a method name.

 ```php
 use Hook;